 The Spit

 Gold Coast's most northern beach is none other than “The Spit”—and yes, it's a great name.
-The Spit extends into the Seaway and is the gateway between the Gold Coast Broadwater and the open ocean, so it’s perfect for all those Insta-worthy pics from dawn to dusk.
+Regularly noted as one of the best beach for dog owners, The Spit extends into the Seaway and is the gateway between the Gold Coast Broadwater and the open ocean, so it’s perfect for pics from dawn to dusk.

 This little nook of wonders has it all; picnic, snorkelling, diving and fishing spots, boating access, dog walking and of course, relaxing vibes.
 The Spit is the perfect spot for a stroll down the long jetty to enjoy the picturesque Surfers Paradise coastline or if you’ve got your furry little friend why not take them to the ‘off leash’ portion of the beach to let loose.